For Illinois Renters in Crisis

 Step 1: Talk to your landlord — before the 5-day notice arrives

-This is the single most underused tool in Illinois rent crises.
-The Illinois eviction process starts with a written notice — but it doesn't have to start at all if you and your landlord agree on a plan.
+Talking to your landlord early is the most underused move in an Illinois rent crisis.
+The eviction process here begins with a 5-day notice for unpaid rent — but it doesn't have to begin at all if you and your landlord work out a plan first.

 Eviction in Illinois is expensive for landlords.
 Court filing fees, attorney costs, the 30-90 day process from filing to sheriff lockout, lost rent during proceedings, vacancy before the next tenant signs — a typical eviction in Cook County costs landlords thousands of dollars and roughly two to three months of vacancy.
 A landlord who can avoid that by working with a reliable tenant who's hit a rough patch will often try to.